nobruinfo/midnightmega/readme.md

 # Start

-Use one of the following files within `MIDNIGHT.D81`:

-* `MIDNIGHTMEGA` PRG as the regular programme.
+Currently `MIDNIGHTMEGA` PRG is the only programme.
+You find it within `MIDNIGHT.D81`.

-* `DBGMIDNIGHTMEGA` PRG to see an additionak disk/track/sector/read/write in the lower left of the screen.
+The earlier file `DBGMIDNIGHTMEGA` PRG to see an additional disk/track/sector/read/write in the lower left of the screen is no longer needed.
+The overlay is configurable in the setup which you can reach with the [F9] key.

-* `EMUMIDNIGHTMEGA` PRG same as `DBGMIDNIGHTMEGA` but with additional delays for each sector read and written.
-Can be used to examine `.d81` on storage card behaviours which otherwise would be quite fast.
+The second file `EMUMIDNIGHTMEGA` PRG no longer provided was the same as `DBGMIDNIGHTMEGA` but with additional delays for each sector read and written.
+It was used to examine `.d81` on storage card behaviours or in XMega65 from the Xemu emulators suite.
+Both otherwise being quite fast to look at.
+The delay feature currently is no available.

 The additional output shows like `D1T40S1 R` where `D1` is the chosen disk drive number (currently 0 for the left screen pane